grompe/BTWTweak/patcher/readme.txt

   desert is much more costly now.

 - Skipped boat fall damage fix as it is now implemented in BTW.
+  Previous versions of BTW still get the fix.

 - Skipped pet growing up teleportation fix as it is now implemented in BTW.
+  Previous versions of BTW still get the fix.

 - Made it so ladder prefers to be placed in the same orientation as a piece above it or below, when aiming at a side that cannot support ladder.

+- Added smoothstone stairs to microblock merging.

 v0.9l